-Students enhance their employability considerably by undertaking industrial or research placements and hence are encouraged to engage with the South East Physics Network Summer Bursary Scheme, the year in industry scheme and with other such placement or widening experience opportunities that arise.
+Students enhance their employability considerably by undertaking industrial or research placements and hence are encouraged to engage with the South East Physics Network Summer Bursary Scheme and with other such placement or widening experience opportunities that arise.
 Students are supported by a dedicated part-time Employer Engagement Fellow who assists with finding placements and with advice on CV's and applications.

-Personal Development Planning will include the identification and review of skills at all levels of study and will be delivered via the tutorial system.
-Students, from the start, will be expected to keep a personal development e-portfolio, which will act both as a focus for PDP activity and introduce them to CPD practice.
+Personal Development Planning will include the identification and review of skills at all levels of study and will be delivered and progress monitored through the tutorial system.
+Students, from the start, will be expected to keep a personal development e-portfolio that will act both as a focus for PDP activity and will also introduce them to CPD practice.